 Children become increasingly independent learners who develop confidence, concentration and the ability to co-operate within a secure environment where they learn that they and all their contributions are valued.
+Children will learn how to look after their bodies, including healthy eating, and manage personal needs independently.
 A great deal of time will be spent initially:

-- making new friends and learning to work and play together; - gaining respect for themselves, each other and their environment; - becoming independent from parents and carers (personal, social and emotional).
+- making new friends and learning to work and play together; - gaining respect for themselves, each other and their environment; - becoming independent from parents and carers.